Streaming Responses

 pass it to process() which yields text chunks.

-from prompty import load, run, process
+from prompty import load, prepare, run, process

 agent = load("chat.prompty")agent.model.options.additionalProperties["stream"] = True

-# run() with raw=True returns the PromptyStreamstream = run(agent, inputs={"question": "Tell me a joke"}, raw=True)
+# run() with raw=True returns the PromptyStreamstream = run(agent, messages, raw=True)

-# process() yields text chunksfor chunk in process(agent, stream): print(chunk, end="", flush=True)print() # newline after stream completesimport asynciofrom prompty import load_async, run_async, process_async
+# process() yields text chunksfor chunk in process(agent, stream): print(chunk, end="", flush=True)print() # newline after stream completesimport asynciofrom prompty import load_async, prepare_async, run_async, process_async

 async def main(): agent = await load_async("chat.prompty") agent.model.options.additionalProperties["stream"] = True

-stream = await run_async( agent, inputs={"question": "Tell me a joke"}, raw=True )
+messages = await prepare_async( agent, inputs={"question": "Tell me a joke"} ) stream = await run_async(agent, messages, raw=True)

 async for chunk in process_async(agent, stream): print(chunk, end="", flush=True) print()

-asyncio.run(main())import { load, run, process } from "prompty";
+asyncio.run(main())import { load, prepare, run, process as processResponse } from "@prompty/core";import "@prompty/openai"; // registers provider

 const agent = await load("chat.prompty");agent.model.options.additionalProperties.stream = true;

-const stream = await run(agent, { question: "Tell me a joke" }, { raw: true });
+const messages = await prepare(agent, { question: "Tell me a joke" });const stream = await run(agent, messages, { raw: true });

 the raw API response objects so you don’t handle the wire format yourself.